SolaceSamples/solace-samples-java-jcsmp/_docs/feature_message-replay.md

 ### Replay-related events

-`FLOW_DOWN` is the replay-related events with several subcodes defined corresponding to various conditions, which can be processed in an event handler implementing the `FlowEventHandler` interface.
+`FLOW_DOWN` is the replay-related event that has several subcodes defined corresponding to various conditions, which can be processed in an event handler implementing the `FlowEventHandler` interface.
 For the definition of the `JCSMPErrorResponseSubcodeEx` subcodes refer to the [Java API Reference](https://docs.solace.com/API-Developer-Online-Ref-Documentation/java/index.html)(:target="_blank").

 Some of the important subcodes:
-* REPLAY_STARTED - a replay has been started administratively from the message-broker, the consumer flow is being disconnected.
+* REPLAY_STARTED - a replay has been administratively started from the message broker; the consumer flow is being disconnected.
-* REPLAY_START_TIME_NOT_AVAILABLE - the requested replay start date is before the event log was created, which is not allowed - see above section, "Initiating replay"
+* REPLAY_START_TIME_NOT_AVAILABLE - the requested replay start date is before when the replay log was created, which is not allowed - see above section, "Initiating replay"
 * REPLAY_FAILED

 Here we will define the `ReplayFlowEventHandler`.

-Note that in the Java API the event handler is called on the main reactor thread and manipulating the `session` from here is not allowed because it can lead to deadlock.
-There will be also a related exception raised where the `session` can be manipulated in the exception handler, see the description in the next section.
-The event handler will set `replayErrorResponseSubcode` which will be used in the exception handler.
+Note that in the Java API, the event handler is called on the main reactor thread, and manipulating the `session` from here isn't allowed because it can lead to deadlock.
+There will also be a related exception raised where the `session` can be manipulated in the exception handler, see the description in the next section.
+The event handler will set `replayErrorResponseSubcode`, which will be used in the exception handler.

 ```java
 private volatile int replayErrorResponseSubcode = JCSMPErrorResponseSubcodeEx.UNKNOWN;